 Function Descriptions

-Once the function package deploys the function(s), you can view them in the Resilient platform Functions tab, as shown below.
-The package also includes example workflows and rules that show how the functions can be used.
-You can copy and modify these workflows and rules for your own needs.
+Once the function package deploys the function, you can view it in the Resilient platform Functions tab, as shown below.
+The package also includes an example workflow that shows how the function can be used.
+You can copy and modify the workflow for your own needs.

 Watson Translate: fn_watson_translate

 This function translates the text passed to it from the Resilient Platform using Watson Translate.
-It also removes all HTML tags from the text.
+The function removes any HTML tags from the text.

 It takes the following inputs:

-source_lang: Code for the language that the text is in.
-If omitted the Watson platform will attempt to identify the language.
+fn_watson_translate_source_lang: The language code of the original text.
+If omitted, the Watson platform attempts to identify the language.
 Optional.

-target_lang: Code for the language that text needs to be translated in.
+fn_watson_translate_target_lang: The language code of the translated text.
 Required.

-source_text: Text to be translated.
+fn_watson_translate_source_text: Text to be translated.
 Required.

 Example: Watson Translate Note workflow

-This workflow is bounded to notes and illustrates how the Watson Translate function can be called with the note’s text.
+This workflow has an Object Type of Notes and illustrates how the Watson Translate function can be called with the note’s text.

 Troubleshooting